rao003/StartProgramming/README.md

-# For my VHS Rasperry Pi course
+# For my VHS courses ( Scratch , Raspberry Pi, Minecraft + Python, Arduino )

 in each folder there is more instruction